smcclatchy/2021-12-07-ttt-online-PST/index.md

 startdate: 2021-12-07      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2021-12-10        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
 instructor: ["Sue McClatchy", "Rainier Barrett"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["FIXME"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 contact: ["susan.mcclatchy@jax.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-etherpad:             # optional: URL for the workshop Etherpad if there is one
+etherpad: https://pad.carpentries.org/2021-12-07-ttt-online-PST             # optional: URL for the workshop Etherpad if there is one
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 locations:            # for online events, delete the second section below. for in-person events, customize the second section and delete the first section.
   - venue: "Online"